kleofas97/MasterThesis/README.md

 * SimpleHTR based on: https://github.com/githubharald/SimpleHTR/
 * Gated CNN, based on: http://www.tbluche.com/files/icdar17_gnn.pdf

-After testing, in final version, Scale Space in Matlab and SimpleHTR is used.
+After testing, in the final version, Scale Space in Matlab and SimpleHTR is used.
 The pipeline is presented below:

 ![htr](./test_visualization/alg_all_eng.png)
 # Siamese Networks

 The Siamese Neural networks can be found in the **SiameseNetworks** folder.
 The idea is the same as in the paper.
 Main difference is in the data.
 We use IAM Dataset for the whole project.
 This part is using the whole pages version of IAM Dataset, which can be downloaded here: https://fki.tic.heia-fr.ch/databases/iam-handwriting-database
 All the pictures needs to be pasted to this folder: **PracaMagisterka/SiameseNetworks/data/IAM**.
-The repo contains of sample files.
+The repo contains sample files.

 Then, please run the preprocessing/cut_images.py script to crop the pictures only to lines of handwritten text.
 It will be automatically stored appropriately.
 After that, run the split_dataset.py script from the same directory.
 After that you can start the model training with **PracaMagisterka/SiameseNetworks/main.py**.
 Please see Arguments.py for parameters.